Sourdough Artisan Bread

 • Prepare the bowls: Prepare two bannetons or small bowls.
 Place a kitchen towel or hair net in a bowl.
 Liberally flour each bowl.

-• Cold Bulk Fermentation: Cover the dough and store in the refrigerator overnight or for up to 18-20 hours.
-Alternatively you can let your dough rise outside the fridge for another 3-4 hours and then bake your loaves the same day.
+• Cold Fermentation: Cover the dough with plastic wrap or a reusable cover and store in the refrigerator overnight or for up to 12-24 hours.
+Alternatively you can let your dough rise outside the fridge for another 3-4 hours, keeping the dough at that 78 degree F temperature, and then bake your loaves the same day.

 Day 3: Bake

 • Pre-heat the Oven: Put a dutch oven (top and all) into the oven and preheat to 500 degrees.
-Allow the dutch oven to heat for about 30 minutes at 500 degrees.
+Allow the dutch oven to heat for about 30 minutes to an hour at 500 degrees.

 • Once preheated for 30 minutes, pull your first loaf out of the refrigerator.
 Remove the plastic wrap (this is easy to do straight out of the refrigerator if the dough is chilled–not easy if the dough warms up) and place a piece of parchment paper on top of the bread dough.
 Flip the dough over so that the dough is now sitting on the parchment paper.
 Take off the bowl/banneton and kitchen towel.